-And for good reason — eating seaweed is a super healthy and nutritious way to add extra vitamins and minerals to your diet.
+And for good reason.
+Eating seaweed is a super-healthy and nutritious way to add extra vitamins and minerals to your diet.
 Eating it regularly may even boost your health and help protect you from certain diseases.

-Seaweed is a general term used to describe many different species of algae and marine plants.
+“Seaweed” is a general term used to describe many different species of algae and marine plants.

 Seaweed plays a vital role in marine life and is the primary source of food for a variety of creatures in the ocean.
 It has also been an integral part of human diets for thousands of years and is especially popular in Chinese and Japanese cuisines (

 Seaweed refers to many species of algae and other marine plants.
 Edible seaweed can range in color and size and is a popular ingredient in Asian cuisine.

 There are many varieties of edible seaweed in the world.
 Here are a few of the most common:

-- Agar and carrageenan: These jelly-like substances obtained from algae are used as plant-based binding and thickening agents in a variety of commercially sold food products.
+- Agar and carrageenan.
+These jelly-like substances obtained from algae are used as plant-based binding and thickening agents in a variety of commercially sold food products.

 Spirulina is often referred to as an edible, blue-green freshwater algae and is sold in tablet, flake or powdered form.